core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Both the 'top' container and the 'bar' leaf defined in a different YANG module as its parent container are encoded as namespace qualified names.
 The 'foo' leaf defined in the same YANG module as its parent container is encoded as simple name.

-# Encoding of YANG Schema Node Instances   {#instance-encoding}
+# Encoding of Representation Nodes   {#instance-encoding}

-Schema node instances defined using the YANG modeling language are encoded using CBOR {{RFC8949}} based on the rules defined in this section.
+Representation nodes defined using the YANG modeling language are encoded using CBOR {{RFC8949}} based on the rules defined in this section.
 We assume that the reader is already familiar with both YANG {{RFC7950}} and CBOR {{RFC8949}}.

 ## The 'leaf'